NightMachinery/stochastic/coronavirus/model.md

 #### Effective treatment

 We can add a sizable probability in `Person.changeState` to change state to `recovered` if `Place.hasEffectiveTreatment`.
 We can further set `Person.nonResponsiveTo: enum(Treatments)[]` to model specific patients responding only to a some treatments.

+#### Initial viral load exposure

+We can estimate the initial viral load exposure by getting the 2-days rolling average of density of sick people in `Person`'s `Place` in the first 7 days since getting infected, and increasing the probability of changing state to more severe disease (and death) based on this initial viral load exposure estimate.